 Campsite Fees

 Campsite fees are one of the most significant monthly expenses for full-time RV living in Utah.
-The cost can vary widely depending on the type of campground, the amenities provided, and the location.
+Campground fees are a major component of RV living costs, often varying by state, type of RV, and amenities offered.

 For instance, you can find campsites for as low as $37 per night, while luxury RV parks can charge up to $150 per night or more.
-If you opt for a monthly stay, the costs can be more predictable.
+Many campgrounds in Utah offer a variety of amenities and price points, giving RVers a wide range of options.
+Some budget-friendly sites may have fewer amenities, which can help reduce costs.
+Amenities such as a fire pit can increase the cost of a campsite.
+If you opt for a monthly stay, the rv park cost can be more predictable.

 For example, some RV parks in Utah might charge around $700 to $1,085 per month for a full-hookup site, which includes access to amenities like pools, hot tubs, and laundry facilities.
 It’s also worth considering that some campgrounds, especially those within national parks like Zion National Park or Bryce Canyon National Park, may have different pricing structures and availability.